manasikattel/chest_ct_registration/README.md

 # Chest CT registration

+## IMPORTANT DATA STRUCURE

-## IMPORTANT: Add at the top of the inhale landmarks .txt files the following rows:
+### Add at the top of the inhale landmarks .txt files the following rows:
 index\
 300 (number of landmarks)
+* necessary for transformix to be able to read the inhale landmarks .txt files correctly.

+### Structure the data in our project folder
+The data in the cwd() of the project must be in the following Path: cwd()/data/YOUR_DATASET

+Inside your_dataset folder one folder is created for each patient with the following name: copdX.
+Iniside that folder per patient all the data of that patient is located:
+* copdX_300_eBH_xyz_r1.txt
+* copdX_300_iBH_xyz_r1.txt
+* copdX_eBHCT.img
+* copdX_iBHCT.img

 ## Data preprocessing
 ### 1. Transformation of the dataset images from raw format to NIFTI format.